dalver99/rummikub-timer/README.md

 #### will update...

 Color change by remaining time
-Beep sound on 10s remaining
+Beep sound on 10s remaining > Done
-Auto-stop at 0s
+Auto-stop at 0s > Done

 #### might add...